yakirmanor/qv-user-manager/README.md

 	   and the Console.WriteLine with 'preloadMode, loadedDays, between' (or just edit the line)
 	d. build and run the project!
 	e. didn't work?
 'Service key is missing', go to fifth step.
+	f. if you want a nicer solution for dosc see 'http://community.qlik.com/docs/DOC-3649'

 fifth step
 -----------